zarSou9/stint-tracker/README.md

 5. Continue working until you're ready to end the stint
 6. Use other commands to track your progress and view statistics

+## Notes

+- The timer will add a newline after each update if the terminal window is not wide enough

 ## Requirements

 - Python 3.x